wqking/metapp/doc/core-concepts.md

 ## DeclareMetaType

-Even though metapp works on any C++ type which are not known to metapp, it's useful to provide metapp more information a certain type.
+Even though metapp works on any C++ type which are not known to metapp, it's useful to provide metapp more information on a certain type.
 The template `DeclareMetaType` is to provide such information.
 For example,
 ```c++
 class MyClass {};